Prag8855/aab/content/guides/insurance.md

 The price of pet insurance depends on the age, race and sex of your dog.
 It costs around 20€ per month if your dog is still young.

+If you don't speak German, [Getsafe](/out/getsafe-pethealth) and [Luko](/out/luko-pethealth) sell pet health insurance, and they speak English.
 Use [Tarifcheck](/out/tarifcheck-pethealth) to compare options.
-If you don't speak German, [Getsafe](/out/getsafe-pethealth) and [Luko](/out/luko-pethealth) offer pet health insurance, and they speak English.

 **[Having a dog in Germany ➞](/guides/pet-ownership)**